The Batch Artifact Scanning Protocol: A new method using computed tomography (CT) to rapidly create three-dimensional models of objects from large collections en masse: Materials and Method

-Once the fragments were chosen, we packaged them in polyethylene foam for transport and scanning.
-We cut out strips of polyethylene packaging foam and laid the bone fragments linearly, end-to-end along the center of one of the foam strips.
+Bone fragments were packaged in polyethylene foam for transport and scanning.
+We cut out strips of polyethylene packaging foam and laid the bone fragments linearly, end-to-end along the center of one of the foam strips to provide protection during transport and scanning.
 In order for the automated segmenting and surfacing algorithm to work properly, we allowed approximately $1$-$2$ cm clearance between bone fragments in each packet.
 In order for the algorithm to successfully divide the scan into individual fragment files, there can be no overlap between specimens in the $x$- or $y$-directions (see \hyperref[fig: spacing]{Figure} \ref{fig: spacing}).
 The surfacing algorithm detects breaks between the fragments in the scan data and automatically separates the images according to those breaks.
 If there is overlap between two fragments the algorithm may not recognize them as two fragments and may combine them into a single fragment or cut off parts of one or both fragments.
 We also ensured a $3-5$ cm margin along the edges of the packaging material to accommodate the glue used to seal the packets closed.

 For each packet, we chose fragments that are similar in size in the $x$- and $y$-direction in order to conserve material because several strips of foam were used for each packet.
 We stacked the foam strips one on top of the other until the stack was high enough to comfortably cover the utmost top edge of the fragment thus providing protection for the specimen in all directions.